 It defines some of the details in a similar way to sharpening, only it tends to work best on underexposed parts of the photo, bringing them out more.
-I don’t tend to use this tool to be honest; I prefer to brush on sharpness where I need it.
+I don’t tend to use this tool to be honest.
+I prefer to brush on sharpness where I need it.

-This is actually a very useful tool as it has the ability to make the colours much more punchy and, although I’ve purposely overdone it in the photo below, it can look really good.
+This is actually a very useful tool as it has the ability to make the colors much more punchy and, although I’ve purposely overdone it in the photo below, it can look really good.

-This is another form of saturation which helps to make the colours more interesting and punchy.
+This is another form of saturation which helps to make the colors more interesting and punchy.
 I tend to use this when making minor adjustments; the effect is much more subtle than using the saturation slider and the photos end up looking more natural.

 The only problem with this tool is that I tend to only want to use it on a certain part of a photo like just the facial features, rather than on the whole image – I’m left trying to find a middle ground.
 Still though, it’s a very powerful tool to have at your disposal.

 This is the same as highlights, only the complete opposite.